Bio

 Downloadable CV

-Rooted in collective memory, my work is a dance between the macro and the micro, connecting my kin’s lived experiences to the greater historical and political changes of their time.
-Pairing text with analogue and digital photographs, I examine key social movements from a shifting American history.
+Rooted in collectibe memory, my work is a dance between the macro and the micro, connecting my kin’s lived experiences to the greater historical and political changes of their time.
+Pairing text with analogue and digital photographs, I examine key social movements from a shifting America.